 For almost 30 years the independent Spanish record company, Nuevos Medios, has been making ground-breaking recordings with new Spanish artists.
 Mario Pacheco and his wife Cucha Salazar set up Nuevos Medios in 1982 and provided a new generation of flamenco artists with the opportunity to explore their music beyond the barriers of traditional flamenco.
 Thus ‘nuevo flamenco’ flourished, nurtured by Mario Pacheco as he recorded Pata Negra, Ketama and their Songhai recordings with the Malian Kora player Toumani Diabaté, Ray Heredia, Martirio, La Barbería del Sur … in his Los Jóvenes Flamencos series.

 Mario Pacheco was a renowned photographer as well.
 When we were publishing an interview about his work and Nuevos Medios in Flamenco International magazine – an interview by Vicky Hayward – he provided us with this photograph of himself.

-Born in Madrid on 6 November 1950, Mario Pacheco was a also photographer and in the late 1960s he travelled Britain, photographing many musicians including Jimi Hendrix.
+He was born in Madrid on 6 November 1950, and by the late 1960s, Mario Pacheco was travelling around Britain, photographing many musicians including Jimi Hendrix.
 His photographs of flamenco artists are as impressive as the recordings he made.